|What led to this?|

 The order changes, but invariably any list by an "expert" will include at least three of those decisions in their own list of "decisive mistakes."
 It is all about invading only the right countries or securing this or that victory at the right time.

 Well, get prepared for something a little different.
-I am not going to include any of those in my list.
+I am not going to include any of those points above in my list.
 At heart, every single one of the decisions listed above was tactical in the broadest sense.
+The Axis did not lose World War II because of tactical decisions, but instead because of the much larger imbalances of force and intent between the two sides.
 The list below is more strategic and insidious in its ramifications.

 |Hitler stares out over Prague|

 I am not saying that the decisions that always make the rounds such as those listed above were not all extremely important and wrong-headed blunders.
 They were - in spades.
 However, almost anyone discussing Axis "mistakes" really misses the forest for the trees and mistakes the tactical for the strategic.